Jase-Dryden/Math/System_of_Equations/README.md

 ## System of Equations Self-Directed Learning Project

 When I first started working on the system of equations, I always questioned how a computer would be able to find out the answers to this problem.
 So, for my self-directed learning project I decided to investigate the matter a little further.
-I wanted to find a way of solving 2x2 and 3x3 system of equation with Python.
+I wanted to find a way of solving 3x3 system of equation with Python.

 When I started my research, I found the determinant method, it uses matrices to solve the system of equations.
 It took me to understand how it worked and how I would be able to implement it into code.
 The majority of my information about the determinant method came from this website [here](https://pressbooks.bccampus.ca/algebraintermediate/chapter/solve-systems-of-equations-using-determinants/).